NeoTechni/LCARS-UI/README.md

 Twitter Consumer Key and Secret: line 278

 Directories:
 Additional Libraries - All the B4A libraries I used, it'd be a real pain to make you download them yourself.
 Especially since some don't exist, and I made one specifically for the dialer.
 Cardassian Vector Engine - The editor I made for my vector art format, used first in the Cardassian/DS9 animated bridge screens
 LCARS DIALER
 LCARS for Windows - The original VB6 sourcecode/program
-LCARS UI -
+LCARS UI - The one you're probably looking for
 Misc tools used - For some screens, I made a program to handle creation of assets/data rapidly.
 You may need to manually add some modules as they expect them in a certain place on my hard drive.
 I included these for historical purposes

 History: